 - Don’t overcook it

 Top Gear was the perfect training ground because we had to live within our means.
-We would be given one car to film with and told “not to put a scratch on it.”
+We would be given one car to film with and told: “not to put a scratch on it.”
 One night in Basingstoke I was chucked the keys to a shiny new black Corvette and we had an entire shopping mall as our playground.
-I was handbrake turning past Costa Coffee and smashing through their tables and chairs, exploding though fruit stalls and generally abusing 1 million square feet of prime retail space.
-Between takes Pat Doyle, the Series Producer, was monitoring every fleck on the surface of the car and “buffing out” would-be scars.
+I was handbrake turning past Costa Coffee and smashing through their tables and chairs, exploding through fruit stalls and generally abusing 1 million square feet of prime retail space.
+Between takes Pat Doyle, the Series Producer was monitoring every fleck on the surface of the car and “buffing out” would-be scars.

 My first movie was National Treasure 2, which featured the biggest car chase in London’s history.
 I had been put on standby for almost three weeks, which means waiting on the film set to be given something to do, and found myself distracted by the heavenly bounty inside the catering wagon.

-Out of nowhere the stunt coordinator’s assistant came running towards me with an incredulous look in his eye.
-To my shame I looked down and realised I hadn’t turned my radio on, nor realised that I was keeping Nicolas Cage and Ed Harris waiting… It was hard to make excuses with a Mr Whippy in my hand.
+Out of nowhere, the stunt coordinator’s assistant came running towards me with an incredulous look in his eye.
+To my shame, I looked down and realised I hadn’t turned my radio on, nor realised that I was keeping Nicolas Cage and Ed Harris waiting… It was hard to make excuses with a Mr Whippy in my hand.